hds-lab/d3tutorial/public/tutorials/barchart.md

 2. Create an SVG element
 ------------------------

-Let's **add an SVG element to the page** to hold our visualization.
+The first step is to add an SVG element to the page to hold our visualization.
-We also need to decide the size of the SVG when we create it.
+We also need to decide what size we want the SVG.

 <a class="btn btn-default jsbin-button" href="http://jsbin.com/pamago/1/edit?js,output">Open in JS Bin</a>